A responsive design alone doesn’t make a site “mobile friendly”.

 If you notice that your paragraphs are looking too long, either re-edit them to make them shorter or use styling elements to motivate reading.
 Or, again, introduce breaks with white space.

-The popularity of mobile reading apps like Instapaper, Readability and more also hints at the increasingly preference for mobile reading.
+The popularity of mobile reading apps like Instapaper, Readable and others also hints at the increasingly preference for mobile reading.

-With a few simple tweaks to your writing and formatting, you can improve your content’s mobile-readability dramatically-and make your website more attractive for today’s modern mobile user.
+With a few simple tweaks to your writing and formatting, you can improve your content’s mobile-readability dramatically while making your website more attractive for today’s modern mobile user.

 Have any other tips for making content mobile friendly?
 And what steps have you taken to join our mobile web era?